joakim/calendar/README.md

 ### New Year

 > The calendar year begins at the midnight closest to the instant of the northward equinox.
 Consequently, if the northward equinox falls before solar noon on a particular day, then that day is the first day of the year.
-If the northward equinox occurs after solar noon, the following day begins the calendar year. ([Heydari-Malayeri, 2004][1])
+If the northward equinox occurs after solar noon, the following day begins the calendar year.

 - This may be calculated for the prime meridian ([Meeus, 2002][4]) or observed locally (even with a [sundial](https://en.wikipedia.org/wiki/Sundial))
   - Calculations should be based on the instant of the northward equinox at the prime meridian <sup>[[3](#notes)]</sup>